lazaruscyber/Zel/README.md

 Zel is a **low-level, statically and strongly typed transpiled programming language** designed for simplicity, speed, and minimal boilerplate.
 Zel combines the power of low-level programming with modern features such as polymorphism (without traditional OOP) and a robust type system inspired by OCAML.
 Its goal is to provide developers a language that is fast, safe, and expressive while remaining clean and approachable.

 ---
+## NEW CHANGES FOR 2026

+Zel's overall design will be changed in 2026 to be more unique.
+I want to make sure Zel is not similar to other languages.
+I want to create a reason for why people should use Zel once released in a good state.
+---

 ## Table of Contents